davidhorby/wave-mapper/README.md

 # Check it is the correct project
 gcloud config get-value project

+# Set the project of not correct
+gcloud config set project analytics-springernature

 # Set the region
 gcloud config set functions/region europe-west1